eeeemune/Infra-Notes/-/[Docker] OCI and Registries.md

 ## 💛 What is OCI?

 - **`OCI`** stands for **Open Container Initiative**
-- It defines **open standards for container image** formats and runtimes.
+- It defines **open standards for container image** formatsdf and runtimes.
 - OCI ensures **interoperability** across different tools, platforms, and registries.

 ## 💛 OCI Images